lodsdev/DB-manager/README.md

 ## Getting started
 ## Example (using MySQL)

-To get started, you need instantiate the classes.
+To get started, first download the file `dbmanager.lua` and put in your resource, you need instantiate the classes in script.
 To example we will create table for users.

 ```lua
 local db = DBManagerClass("mysql", {